8 must-see monasteries in Armenia

 Haghartsin

 Built between the 10th and 13th centuries, Haghartsin is hidden in the green mountains near the resort town of Dilijan.
 The complex includes three churches, a chapel, a dining hole, monk’s cells, and a library.
 It has a unique blend of natural beauty and historical significance.
-Although it hosts many tourists in summer, everyone can feel the atmosphere of tranquility and power when you finally reach the site after driving along the roar coming through a dense forest.
+Although it hosts many tourists in summer, everyone can feel the atmosphere of tranquility and power when you finally reach the site after driving along the road coming through a dense forest.
 An interesting fact: the monastery underwent a major renovation with a donation from the Ruler of Sharjah, Sheikh Sultan bin Muhammad Al-Qasimi.

 Sevanavank